 Animal Control & Licensing

 Animal Control provides services to the City of Waukee that covers a wide range of animal problems.
 The complaints can be about picking up stray animals, checking on the welfare of an animal, barking dogs, or other animal ordinance violations.
-Pets must be vaccinated for rabies and if your pet bites someone it should be reported to the Waukee Police Department.
+Pets must be vaccinated for rabies, and if a pet bites a person, it should be reported to the Waukee Police Department.
 All pets must on a leash when not in an enclosed yard or a fenced area.
 Nuisance laws are also in place to curb unreasonable barking and to help promote sanitary pet keeping.

 The Code Enforcement Department regulates and enforces the property maintenance portion of the City Code.
 Within Waukee Municipal Code section 401.4(B)2 there is information regarding the abundance of refuse on properties, including animal feces.
 The City asks that everyone be courteous to their neighbor and pick up any trash or refuse that is created by them or their pets.
 Additionally, most parks in Waukee have plastic bags and disposals for pet waste.